 Fairy Rings in Your Lawn?

-Fairy rings typically appear as rings of dark green and fast-growing turf.
-Evidence of fairy ring is usually a cluster of mushrooms or toadstools.
+Fairy ring is more difficult to see, especially on a well-kept lawn, and is more prevalent on lighter-textured soils and on grass with heavy thatch.
+It is caused by mushroom fungi and different types of soil-inhabiting fungi.
 They usually appear at the outer edge of rings in late summer or early fall, during periods of high soil moisture.
-Fairy ring is more difficult to see, especially on a well-kept lawn.
-Fairy ring is more prevalent on lighter-textured soils and on grass with heavy thatch.
-It is caused by mushroom fungi and different types of soil-inhabiting fungi.
 Fairy ring is less infectious since the fungi do not directly attack the plants, but rather affect the grass with altering the soil chemistry or physical appearance.
-If you notice these signs in your lawn, call our office today and we will inspect your grass!

 Avoid Lawn Diseases with Consistent Care

 The best way to prevent lawn disease is with consistent care.
 Fertilization, weed control, lawn pest control, and more should be a regular part of your lawn care routine.
 If your lawn is suffering from any of these lawn diseases or more, let the experts at Nutri-Green help kick it back into gear!
-With our lawn care program you can enjoy a beautiful, healthy lawn all year-round!
-Contact our office today to get started!
+With our lawn care program, you can enjoy a beautiful, healthy lawn year-round!